How To Appraise A Systematic Review and Meta Analysis in Clinical Practice- Dr Sanil Rege

 • Large amounts of information can be assimilated quickly by healthcare providers, researchers, and policymakers.

-• Results of different studies can be formally compared to establish generalisability of findings and consistency of results.
+• The results of different studies can be formally compared to establish generalisability of findings and consistency of results.

-• Allows for more objective appraisal of evidence and a more reliable and accurate result due to the methods used.
+• It allows for a more objective appraisal of evidence and a more reliable and accurate result due to the methods used.

 • Promising research questions to be addressed in future studies may be generated, and the sample size needed in future studies may be calculated accurately.